A mobile app to improve peace of mind and safety among

-At the beginning of the project, there were several possible use-cases, and user groups.
-Proto-personas were created from first-hand data collected through personal experiences as runner, observation, and numerous interactions in the form of conversations, informal interviews and stories shared with me.
+At the beginning of the project, there were several possible use-cases and user groups.
+Proto-personas were created from first-hand data collected through personal experiences as a runner, observation, and numerous interactions in the form of conversations, formal and informal interviews and stories shared with me.

 As a startup looking for market fit, the process has always been very interactive, exploratory and dynamic; with a great amount of input from potential users, constantly looking to validate assumptions and gather data that could support or deny the rationale behind the product.

 One of the key learnings from the carried research was, gaining a clear understanding of the way people think about and approach emergencies or situations that, in theory, could represent a serious risk.

 Overall, people don’t tend to think they can be in a compromised position and, if given the case, they also believe they would be able to handle it by themselves.

 This represented a serious challenge for the product, as it defeated its ethos.
 At this point, Agatha was a solution to a problem people didn’t consider as such.

 However, additional and more specific research allowed to narrow the scope and identify two groups that seemed compelled and suggested solutions to their problem that positively validated Agatha’s value proposition.